ashoffmann90/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It streamlines the Route path and render, so that instead of having the path and render properties, you only need a variable set to useRouteMatch(whatever/you're/matching).

 2. How would you explain form validation to someone who has never programmed before?
 3. In 1-2 sentences, define end to end testing.